reza1mahb/celestia.org/src/pages/markdown-pages/learn/sovereign rollups-misconceptions of sovereign rollups.md

 ![GATSBY_EMPTY_ALT](./images/misconceptions-2.png)

-The design space is broad, with many possible solutions for secure bridging between sovereign rollups.
+The design space is broad, with <a href="https://blog.celestia.org/sovereign-rollup-chains/" target="_blank" rel="noopener noreferrer" style="color:#7B2BF9;">many possible solutions</a> for secure bridging between sovereign rollups.

-> More about sovereign rollup bridging can be found <a href="https://blog.celestia.org/sovereign-rollup-chains/" target="_blank" rel="noopener noreferrer" style="color:#7B2BF9;">here</a>

 #### Sovereign rollups need a settlement layer
 Smart contract rollups on Ethereum need a settlement layer.
 Isn’t that also true for sovereign rollups?